MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/ide/troubleshooting-docker-errors.md

   ![Screenshot of Docker Host and Project Mismatch](media/troubleshooting-docker-errors/docker-host-config-change-linux-to-windows.png)

-To resolve this issue, right-click the Docker for Windows icon in the System Tray and choose **Switch to Windows containers...** or **Switch to Linux containers...**.
+To resolve this issue, right-click the Docker for Windows icon in the System Tray and select **Switch to Windows containers...** or **Switch to Linux containers...**.

 ## Other issues